dustinm94/RCB-9000/README.md

 I have used nmt-chatbot, which is an open sourced training program that uses tesnorflow CUDA and cudNN.
 Link to the github page where I cloned from is [here.](https://github.com/daniel-kukiela)

+for clarification reasons test.from test.to are data files of reddit comments.

 # What I am learning
 * How to manipulate JSON data better
 * How deep learning works